 If the problem is reproduced, stop and use the logs to troubleshoot the problem

 If the problem is not yet reproduced, repeat from step 5.

 This method allows testing your plugins against the Cordova Android/iOS Engine of a MABS version.
 However, mobile apps generated by OutSystems have a native shell with built-in plugins that OutSystems uses internally.
 This means that this method won’t allow detecting any incompatibility between your plugins and the built-in plugins because they're not installed.

-Another low-code way of finding out which plugins may be causing issues is removing one by one and generating the app at each removal.
-If the problem disappears, we will probably have found the plugin that is causing the issue.
+Another way of finding out which plugins may be causing issues is removing one by one and generating the app at each removal.
+If the problem disappears, you found the plugin that is causing the issue.

 If none of the approaches in this document helped troubleshooting the issue, consider opening a support case to get help from the OutSystems Support.